Jungyoonlim/Simulation/README.md

 <img width="1512" alt="Screenshot 2024-02-07 at 3 40 39 PM" src="https://github.com/Jungyoonlim/Simulation/assets/46868943/f4f14940-d749-406d-b20f-ff250cc7b516">
 - [] IN-PROGRESS: Fix Buttons.

+- [] TODO: Annotations on 3D Model.
 - [] TODO: Bring the Prototype 3D -> 2D Maps Logic.
 (Bring from PyQt Project)
 - [] TODO: Collaboration?
 - [] TODO: Login (Probably Backend for this).
-- [] TODO: Build out database (PostgresSQL).
+- [] TODO: Build out database (PostgresSQL) to have users store their annotations on 3D models.
+- [] TODO: Integration with Frontend.
 - [] TODO: Testing for backend and frontend.
 - [] TODO: Users to Interact with 3D Model.
 (Need to think more on how to interact with the model)
 - [] TODO: How can I make this a robotics full comprehensive software?
-- [] TODO: Just by describing where to go in English, make the robot / 3D object to move.
-(Need to expand on this) -- 3D Environmental Mapping: Use 3D modeling to map out terrains and underwater topographies, aiding in the study of habitats, tracking changes, and planning conservation efforts.

 - [] TODO: LLM to build a 3D model?

 - [] TODO: What's useful software for robotics?